near/docs/docs/develop/contracts/js/quickstart.md

     }
 }
 ```
 Running the constructor will default the contract's `message` state variable with the `DEFAULT_MESSAGE`.
-There's no way to get the current greeting, however.
-Within the class, add the following function.
+Since there's no way to get the current greeting, within the class you can add the following `view` function:

 ```js
 // Public method - returns the greeting saved, defaulting to DEFAULT_MESSAGE